 Preparing for the SBI PO exam isn’t just about how much you study, but also about how wisely you approach the process.
 Many capable aspirants stumble not because they lack knowledge, but because they fall into avoidable traps during their preparation.
 Here’s a perspective-driven look at mistakes that might silently derail your efforts and how to stay ahead of them.

-3. Chasing Quantity Over Quality: Solving hundreds of questions without understanding the logic behind them might give you a sense of progress but it’s often superficial.
-It’s better to solve 30 questions deeply, analyze your mistakes, and understand shortcuts than blindly solving 300.
+3. Chasing Quantity Over Quality: Solving hundreds of questions without understanding the logic behind them might give you a sense of progress, but it’s often superficial.
+It’s better to solve 30 questions deeply, analyse your mistakes, and understand shortcuts than to blindly solve 300.

 7. Assuming the Descriptive Test Is Easy: The descriptive paper demands structure, grammar, clarity, and typing speed.
 Ignoring it till the last minute can hurt your final score even if your objective paper goes well.